-Founded in 1923 and now with around 500 members, the Auckland Astronomical Society is one of New Zealand's largest
+Founded in 1923 and now with over 600 members, the Auckland Astronomical Society is one of New Zealand's largest

 We are based at the Auckland Observatory and provide for all levels of interest and expertise in astronomy.
 We are committed to educating our members in the science of astronomy and to keeping them up-to-date with current astronomical developments and discoveries.

 The Society members provide voluntary support for the Stardome Observatory public programs.
 2016 Burbidge Dinner

 The Auckland Astronomical Society invites members, friends and family to the 2016 Burbidge Dinner.

 Our guest speaker this year is: Dr Doug Simons, Executive Director of the Canada-France-Hawai'i Telescope, Hawaii.
 His talk will be:

 With the contention surrounding Thirty Metre Telescope (TMT), future observatory construction and deconstruction plans, and a new Master Lease under consideration for the summit of Maunakea, this unique and sacred site is at an incredible intersection of visions, beliefs, and frontiers.
 This presentation explores many of the facets of Maunakea, where earth meets sky in the Hawaiian archipelago, ranging from its cultural and religious importance to the phenomenal discoveries made through observations from the Maunakea Observatories.
 Can a lasting and widely accepted vision for the future of Maunakea emerge from these disparate views?
 The answer isn't etched in the sky or echo from the past, but is ultimately found within ourselves

 This talk will not be technical and is suitable for a general audience.